Drag (entertainment): Drag kings and queens

 A drag queen (first use in print, 1941) is a person, usually a man, that dresses in drag, either as part of a performance or for personal fulfillment.
 The term "drag queen" distinguishes such men from transvestites, transsexuals or transgender people.
 Those who "perform drag" as comedy do so while wearing dramatically heavy and often elaborate makeup, wigs, and prosthetic devices (breasts) as part of the performance costume.

 Women who dress as men and perform as hypermasculine men are sometimes called drag kings; however, drag king also has a much wider range of meanings.
-It is currently most often used to describe entertainment (singing or lip-synching) in which there is no necessarily firm correlation between a performer's deliberately macho onstage persona and offstage gender identity or sexual orientation, just as cis men who do female drag for the stage may or may not identify as being either gay or female in their real-life personal identities.
+It is currently most often used to describe entertainment (singing or lip-synching) in which there is no necessarily firm correlation between a performer's deliberately macho onstage persona and offstage gender identity or sexual orientation, just as individuals assigned male at birth who do female drag for the stage may or may not identify as being either gay or female in their real-life personal identities.

-A bio queen, or female-bodied queen, on the other hand, is usually a woman assigned female at birth and identifying as a woman while performing in the same context as traditional (men-as-women) drag and displaying such features as exaggerated hair and makeup (as an example, the performance of the actress and singer Lady Gaga during her first appearance in the 2018 film A Star is Born).
+A bio queen, or female-bodied queen, on the other hand, is usually a cisgender woman performing in the same context as traditional (men-as-women) drag and displaying such features as exaggerated hair and makeup.
+Examples are the performance of the actress and singer Lady Gaga during her first appearance in the 2018 film A Star is Born, and singer-songwriter Chappell Roan's drag queen–influenced aesthetic.

+Constructing a drag persona can be seen as a form of "stigma resistance", where consumers who practice drag are able to "embody pride" and work to combat stigma and shame.
+Stigma often operates through a process of shame, and drag queens are often both socially and economically marginalized.
+However, drag practices can also provide a means of stigma resistance, offering new ways of managing individual stigma with performances in a supportive community.
+Venkatraman et al's (2024) interviewees also highlighted that building pride in one's self and identity through drag could then permeate outward into other aspects of the drag performer's life, while Berkowitz and Belgrave (2010) indicate the empowering rewards of drag.

+Criticism

+Drag has sometimes been criticized as sexist, misogynist, or as presenting stereotypes of women in a way that can be humiliating to women.